eleefulton/Senior-Project/README.md

 layers nodes are initialized, the program will build a structure of weights and biases based on the NNIDT design.

+After the network is initialized with the NNIDT strategy, the program will train the network on the given randomized training files over 1000 iterations (same training files passed through network 1000 times) and will then test the network on the test files displaying the percent of the testing files it got correct.

 Input Format
 The program takes a .input file from the command line formatted in the following manner
   1. The directory in which the data files reside